 Our first AnA-Event in Denmark!

-In the past two years the event ‘Architects, not Architects’ ran successfully in Germany and inspired hundreds of architects in various cities.
+In the past three years the event ‘Architects, not Architects’ ran successfully in Germany and inspired hundreds of architects in various cities.
 Now it comes to Denmark, Copenhagen.
 Fermín Tribaldos, Spanish architect and initiator of ‘Architects, not Architecture’ says: “The concept is always the same.
 The three guest speakers have twenty minutes each to talk about their ideas of architecture and (professional) biography as well as their personal visions and goals.
 But they are not allowed to talk about any of their projects.”

 - Kim Herforth Nielsen, Founder and Creative Director at 3XN Architects, www.3xn.com.